 To begin the process, go to the Register for a Buyer Number page or call the Fort Worth, Texas office at 800-422-2117 and the staff will assist you in registering for a Buyer Number.

 Superior has an auction every other Friday and Country Page sales daily.
 The Video Auctions are broadcast live from Superior’s office and Studio in the Historic Fort Worth Stockyards every other week during the majority of the year.
 From June through September, Superior conducts “special” multiple day regional auctions in Council Bluffs, Iowa, Steamboat Springs, Colorado, Winnemucca, Nevada, Sheridan, Wyoming and Denver, Colorado.
-An Internet Auction is scheduled every Friday’s that there is not a video auction or a Holiday.
+Our Superior Weekly Auctions are scheduled every Thursday that there is not a video auction or a Holiday.
 Cattle are offered for sale on the Country Page every day of the week.

 When cattle are consigned, a Superior Representative goes to the producers farm or ranch to film the cattle and prepare a consignment contract describing the cattle and stating the terms and conditions of the sale.
 This includes the description, current location, delivery date, weighing conditions, vaccination programs, etc. This information is compiled into a catalog that is made available to potential buyers.